Lindsay Armaou

-Lindsay Armaou (Λίντσεϊ Αρμάου; born 18 December 1978) is a Greek-born Irish actress and singer.
+Lindsay Armaou (Λίντσεϊ Αρμάου; born 18 December 1978) is an Irish actress and singer.
 She is best known as a member of girl group B*Witched and for her roles as Sister Georgina in the crime thriller film The Smoke (2014) and Marlene Flynn in the Netflix drama Stay Close (2021).

 Early life and education

-Armaou was born on 18 December 1978 in Athens, Greece, to a Greek father and an Irish mother.
-She plays piano and guitar, having learned both before she was thirteen years old.
-She also wrote music of her own prior to being in B*Witched.
+Armaou was born on 18 December 1978 in Athens, Greece, to an Irish mother and a Greek father.
+She plays piano and guitar; she had learned both before she was 13 years old.
+She also wrote her own music prior to being in B*Witched.

 Career

-1998–02: B*Witched and hiatus
+1998–2002: B*Witched and hiatus

 In 1998, Edele Lynch formed the group Butterfly Farm with her twin sister, Keavy Lynch, and their friend Sinéad O'Carroll.
-The trio began writing and recording together, but soon realised that there was "someone missing".
+The trio began writing and recording together but soon realised that there was "someone missing".
 Upon a friend Graham's suggestion, they asked Armaou to come for an audition and she played a tape recording of a song called "United We Stand" that she had written.
 The other girls liked it and Armaou became the fourth member of the band, who later changed their name to B*Witched.
 B*Witched enjoyed huge success worldwide, becoming the first act in history to have their first four singles debut at number one on the UK Singles Chart.
 Their self-titled debut album also topped the UK Albums Chart and peaked at number 9 on the US Billboard Hot 100.
 B*Witched split up in 2002 and, after, she took a seven-year hiatus.